Spectral Topology and Delocalization in Disordered Hatano-Nelson Chains: Model and results

 \subsection{Localization Length}

-A localized state is characterized by a spatial profile that decays exponentially from its localization center.
-We assume the spatial distribution of the localized eigenstate follows the form $|\psi_{n}| = C_1 e^{-\gamma |n - n_0|}$, where $n_0$ denotes the site of the state's peak amplitude and $\gamma$ represents the inverse localization length (Lyapunov exponent).
+With the use of (\ref{TM1}) we can obtain the propagation of the log of the absolute value of the wave function of an eigenstate at given eigenvalue $E$ as $\ln |\psi_{n+1}| = \ln |\psi_n| + \ln |\frac{E-t_{1n}}{t_2}|$.
+This is random walk with zero bias (due to the imposed boundary conditions) which leads to subexponential localization $\psi_n \sim {\rm e}^{-\sqrt{\gamma n}}$ as shown by Silvestrov \cite{Silvestrov1998PRB}.
+The characteristic localization length scale $\xi_L = 1/\gamma$ is in general of finite value.
+We also note here for clarity that non-Hermitian matrices have different left and right eigenvectors, with us here focusing on right eigenvectors only.

 The local inverse localization length can be defined as $\gamma_n = \pm \ln |\psi_{n+1}/\psi_n|$, where the sign corresponds to the decay on the left or right side of the peak.
 Focusing on the absolute decay rate, we define the average inverse localization length in the thermodynamic limit as:

 As established in the previous section, the ratio $|\psi_{n+1}/\psi_{n}|$ assumes values of $|(E+h)/t_2|$ or $|(E-h)/t_2|$ with equal probability.
 In the limit $L \to \infty$, the average inverse localization length becomes: